chaitanyagarg58/Blockchain-and-Cryptocurrency-Simulator/README.md

   - Malicious Nodes executing Selfish Mining and Eclipse Attack.
   - Counter Measure to Eclipse Attack.

+- **Assignment-3:**
+  A Solidity Simulartor for Decentralized Exchange using constant product AMM.
+Also shows Arbitrage across multiple such DEX with different exchange rate.

 Detailed usage instructions and analysis can be found in the README and report files within their respective assignment directories.